- Bats Right, Throws Right

 - Died December 17, 2010 in Peabody, MA USA

 First baseman Walt Dropo had one terrific year (1950) that won him the American League Rookie of the Year Award but never again duplicated that level of success.
-He played 13 years in the bigs, hitting 152 home runs with a .270 batting average.
+He played 13 years in the big leagues, hitting 152 home runs with a .270 batting average.
+He still shares the major league record for the most consecutive hits.

 After reaching the majors in 1949 with a lackluster .146 batting average in 11 games, he became the team's regular first baseman the next summer, putting up huge numbers in his rookie campaign.
 That year, he hit .322 with 34 home runs, drove in 144 runs to tie teammate Vern Stephens for the American League lead.
 He started in the All-Star Game and beat out the fabled Whitey Ford for the Rookie of the Year Award.
 However, in 1951 the so-called "sophomore jinx" struck and Dropo batted just .237 with only 11 homers.

-In June 1952, he was traded to the Detroit Tigers as part of a nine-player deal.
+In June 1952, he was traded to the Detroit Tigers as part of a nine-player deal which sent Tigers Hall of Famer George Kell to the Red Sox.
 The next month, he earned a spot in the record books by getting hits in 12 consecutive at-bats over the course of three games on July 14th and July 15th.
 He ended the year with a .276 average, 29 home runs and 97 RBIs.

 Except for parts of 1958 and 1959, Dropo spent his entire major league career in the American League.
 He was with the Boston Red Sox for 3+ years, with the Detroit Tigers for close to three full years, with the Chicago White Sox for 3+ years, with the Cincinnati Redlegs for part of 1958 and part of 1959, and with the Baltimore Orioles for 2 1/2 years.